eReuse/DeviceHub/docs/api.rst

 an event or device if:

 - It has been created in lesser than X seconds (per default, 10 minutes).
-We only want to allow deleting for correcting human mistakes ("ups!
-I forgot to add a field to that event!").
+We only want to allow deleting for correcting human mistakes (*"I forgot to add a field to that event!"*).
 - In the case of deleting an event:

   - It is the last event performed on all of the devices it affects, unless it is a Snapshot and all the events